Former Illinois Secretary of State Jesse White endorses Vallas for mayor

 “It’s a huge first step toward Paul galvanizing support he needs desperately in the Black community,” the politician said.

 “Jesse White is loved throughout the entire state.
 Senior citizens listen to him.
-The seniors who stuck with Lori Lightfoot or went with Willie Wilson are gonna start gravitating toward Paul because of his message on public safety, his expertise on budgeting and their fear that Brandon Johnson would defund the police and impose a head tax, a hotel tax a commuter tax — whatever tax.
-The city can’t take it.”
+The seniors who stuck with Lori Lightfoot or went with Willie Wilson are gonna start gravitating toward Paul because of his message on public safety,” said the elected official.

-White, founder of the Jesse White Tumblers, could not be reached for comment.
-Nor coiuld Vallas.
-Burnett did not return phone calls.
-The endorsement is scheduled to be announced in mid-afternoon.
+Chicago Teachers Union President Stacy Davis Gates engineered her union’s endorsement of Johnson, a paid CTU organizer and Cook County commissioner.
+The union provided $1 million and political foot soldiers to get out the vote for Johnson Tuesday.

+Davis Gates said she is “skeptical” about the impact of White’s endorsement in Chicago — “especially since the 27th Ward was unable to deliver for Mayor Lightfoot,” she said, referring to White’s home ward.

 Reyes told the Sun-Times this week that Vallas’ road to the mayor’s office lies in holding his white ethnic base, getting 50% to 55% of the Hispanic vote and winning 20% to 25% of the African American vote.